omo/cosw/README.md

 This proposal is an extension of [Service Workers](http://slightlyoff.github.io/ServiceWorker/spec/service_worker/) which allows pages to access service workers registered by pages in different origins.
-This proposal aims to be unified into the Service Workers standard.
+This "Cross-Origin Service Workers" (COSW) proposal aims to be unified into the Service Workers standard.

+Note: This is a retake of @dglazkov's [Tubes](https://github.com/dglazkov/tubes) proposal.

 ## Motivation